chenken12/Glide/README.md

 ## Motivation

 Glide exist because it makes grabbing images from a url fast and easy to use.
+There are time when it better to get a image from an url then to download the image.
-Glide developed by bumptech and is a library that is recommended by Google
+Glide developed by bumptech.
+It is a library that recommended by Google

 ## Installation